Montana/manifest/README.md

 travis whatsup
 ```

-It's just my own personal opinion, when pushing for `manifests` you should always commit with `-asm` so you're signing off on it so, instead of the regular `git commit -m "whatever"` you'd run `git commit -asm "whatever"`.
+It's my own personal opinion, when pushing for `manifests` you should always commit with `-asm` so you're signing off on it so, instead of the regular `git commit -m "whatever"` you'd run `git commit -asm "whatever"`.
 In this particular example, I grabbed from the `Docker Hub` the following package:

 ```bash
 lucashalbert/curl